-Deadman x Double Haven
+DEADMAN Brewery x Double Haven

-Scott from Double Haven says, “We want to combine the outdoor vibe of Double Haven with the edgy style of Deadman.
+Scott from Double Haven says, “We want to combine the outdoor vibe of Double Haven with the edgy style of DEADMAN.
 Buckle up, folks, it should be a tasty ride.”
 We’re already thirsty.
 Details will be updated here as soon we get them.

-Young Master x Jack ‘n Jill
+Young Master Brewery x Jack ‘n Jill

-Young Master Brewery has partnered with potato chips brand Jack ‘n Jill to launch a chips and beer pairing.
-Playfully dubbed Ma Ma Dei, the beer is a refreshing, unfiltered lager infused with freshly ground green peppercorns.
+Young Master has partnered with potato chips brand Jack ‘n Jill to launch a chips and beer pairing.
+Playfully dubbed Ma Ma Dei, the beer is a refreshing, unfiltered lager infused with freshly ground green peppercorn.
 As both beer and Sichuan peppercorn fans, we can confirm the combination is dangerously addictive and perfect together.
 Find them at Circle K stores around Hong Kong for $25.90 for the combo.

-Neonotic! x Heroes (launch on 29 April)
+Neonotic! x hEROES (launch on 29 April)

-Local brewery Heroes and cidery Neonotic! bring to us Hong Kong’s first local grafs, Stupid Flanders.
-The two versions – Stupid Bretty Flanders and Stupid Hoppy Flanders – are both crafted by blending apple cider with saison and then fermenting them with Brettanomyces in French oak barrels for six months.
+Local brewery hEROES and cidery Neonotic! bring to us Hong Kong’s first local grafs, Stupid Flanders.
+The two versions – Stupid Bretty Flanders and Stupid Hoppy Flanders – are both crafted by blending apple cider with Saison and then fermenting them with Brettanomyces in French oak barrels for six months.

-Heroes is also planning some upcoming new variations on their classic Si L Dan IPA, in competition with HK Brewcraft and fans to choose the best version – winner takes the recipe.
+hEROES is also planning some upcoming new variations on their classic Si L Dan IPA, in competition with HK Brewcraft and fans to choose the best version – winner takes the recipe.
 We volunteer!